abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

 ## Trees

 It's a special type of graph, where no edges point back to the root node (no cycles).
 It consists of nodes in a **parent/child relationship**

+> A tree is actually a type of graph, but not all graphs are trees.
+Simply put, a tree is a connected graph without cycles.

 ![trees](./img/trees1.png)
 ![trees](./img/trees.png)